 Lenders often utilize amortization schedules in student loan accounting to monitor repayment progress effectively.
 An amortization schedule outlines each payment made towards a loan and breaks down how much goes towards reducing principal versus paying off interest.

-These schedules provide a clear roadmap for borrowers, helping them understand how their payments are allocated and how their outstanding balance decreases over time.
+These schedules provide borrowers with a clear roadmap, helping them understand how their payments are allocated and how their outstanding balance decreases over time.
 For lenders, amortization schedules facilitate accurate tracking of the loan’s financial performance and enable them to forecast future revenue streams.

 Amortization schedules also help borrowers plan their finances better by providing visibility into the total interest paid over the life of the loan.
 This information allows students to make informed decisions about accelerating payments or exploring alternative repayment strategies.